Caring Elderly Persons with Swallowing Difficulty

 - Engorged face and neck veins, lips turning blue, loss of consciousness in severe cases

-- Have chronic diseases such as stroke, Parkinson’s disease, dementia, etc.
+- Chronic diseases, especially neurological diseases such as stroke, Parkinson's disease, dementia, etc.

-- Inappropriate food texture e.g. too hard, too large, too slippery or sticky
+- Inappropriate food texture e.g. too firm, too hard, too large, too slippery, too chewy or sticky

-- Improper positioning: eating in lying position increases the risk of choking
+- Improper positioning: eating in a lying position

 - Distraction during eating